 In 2015, Mr. Hurwitz received the Outstanding Leadership award from the Los Angeles County Bar Association, Counsel for Justice.

 In 2013, the Regional Chamber of Commerce of San Gabriel Valley recognized Mr. Hurwitz with the Chairman’s Award for his efforts in educating their membership by providing monthly HR presentations.

 Publications and Speaking Engagements

-Mr. Hurwitz is a contributor to the firm’s various publications and blogs.
+Mr. Hurwitz is a contributor to the firm’s various publications and blogs and is the author of “Data Breach Burdens Are Becoming Overly Harsh,” Daily Journal (Sept.
+2016).
 He also frequently speaks on litigation and employment topics to local organizations.